Win a $200 Amazon Gift Card by cooking this month’s recipe!

 • Scoop batter into the prepared muffin pan (a large scoop makes this quick and easy).
 Add a few more chocolate chips to the tops of the muffins if desired.

 • Bake muffins for 15-18 minutes, until a tester inserted into the center of a muffin comes out clean.
 (Mini muffins will take about 12 minutes to bake.)
-Let muffins cool in the pan for 10 minutes and then transfer to a wire rack to cool completely.
+Let muffins cool in the pan for 10 minutes and then transfer to a wire rack to finish cooling.
+Serve warm or at room temperature.

-• Muffins can be stored wrapped airtight at room temperature for up to 3 days or in the freezer for up to 3 months.
+• To Store/Freeze: Muffins can be stored in an airtight container at room temperature for up to 3 days or in the freezer for up to 3 months.

 Serving: 1muffin, Calories: 211kcal, Carbohydrates: 29g, Protein: 3g, Fat: 10g, Saturated Fat: 6g, Cholesterol: 46mg, Sodium: 219mg, Fiber: 3g, Sugar: 17g